<?php echo $image->getTitle() ?>

 Adult Speech and Language Therapy

-At Warrington Hospital and out in Warrington community we provide assessment and, if appropriate, therapy programmes, support and advice for people who have acquired difficulties with communication and/or swallowing.
+Both at Warrington Hospital and in Warrington community, we provide assessment and, if appropriate, direct therapy or individual therapy programmes, support and advice for people who have acquired difficulties with communication and/or swallowing.
 Difficulties with swallowing are called Dysphagia.

 We work in the following areas: